What No One Tells You About Happily Ever After.

 Not a breakdown, but it definitely wasn't nothing.

 I was supposed to meet The Balkan Storm there, and I did make it, albeit barely.
-I pushed myself through every moment of getting dressed, getting in the car, parking, walking in.
-And I managed it so well that later, he told me he couldn’t even tell I was struggling.
+I pushed myself through every moment of getting dressed, getting in the car, parking, and walking in.

 Some days, even a simple dinner out feels impossible.
 I’ve battled anxiety, overstimulation, and the kind of trauma residue that apparently doesn't have an expiration date.
-The working theory is that after everything I've survived, my brain is finally in the space to process them.

-Because apparently, the reward for finally feeling safe and loved is your brain saying "Hey, remember all those times I didn't get to fall apart?
+Because apparently, the reward for finally feeling safe and loved is your brain saying, "Hey, remember all those times I didn't get to fall apart?
 Cool, here they come, so buckle up."

 He thinks he's a lot.
 But I think he fits perfectly.